Swimming for Overall Health

-Mixing Up Your Exercise Routine for Best Results
+Mixing Up Your Exercise Routine Yields Best Results

 Remember that although swimming is ideal for your muscles and overall fitness, it will not increase bone density.
 For this reason, it should be part of a varied exercise routine that includes weight-bearing activities such as walking, running, and weight training.

-- Increase their cardiovascular fitness and overall fitness
+- Increase your cardiovascular fitness and overall fitness

 - Alleviate symptoms of arthritis

 If you’d like to add swimming to workout routine but aren’t sure where to start, ask your local Y or swim club about classes to help you get started.
 Then be sure to check with your doctor to be sure it’s safe for you to begin.
 If you are recovering from an injury, be sure to ask your physical therapist if swimming is right for you.

 As with all exercise programs, start slowly and gradually increase the speed and intensity of your workouts.
 A gentle approach will increase the odds that you’ll enjoy and stick with your program!